Stop the Government forcing through Destructive Data Centres

 The UK’s largest water company estimates that data centres can use 4–19 million litres of drinking water every day to keep cool — worrying news in a year when we’re already facing droughts.
 Data centres also require massive amounts of electricity, competing with households and businesses for supply and pushing up energy prices.

-Yet in her decision letter, Rayner dedicated just one paragraph to these impacts — and still decided there was no need for a proper Environmental Impact Assessment.
+Yet in its decision letter, the Government dedicated just one paragraph to these impacts — and still decided there was no need for a proper Environmental Impact Assessment.

 If this decision stands, it sets a dangerous precedent: ministers can ignore environmental impacts and local communities to push through massive data centres wherever they choose.